Skip to content

 from blueprint to a testable prototype in the ANVIL system

-Why do products fail despite working software?
+Why products fail despite working software

 • Features nobody uses: months of development time flow into functions that miss the real need.